mahoushoujoarale/pm2-prom-module/README.md

 Plugin automatically collect metrics from all running instances of apps and all metrics will be available on the same endpoint with `@ks-infra/pm2-prom-module`.
 Have a look on an example below.

-Also you can add any of your own labels for any of `prom-client` counters, but `app`, and `instance` are reserved for plugin and will be overwritten.
+Also you can add any of your own labels for any of `prom-client` counters, but `app`, and `process` are reserved for plugin and will be overwritten.

 Since version `2.1.0` module support aggregation data for all instances by default.
 But you can disable it with module configuration.